Technigo/project-happy-thoughts/README.md

 ## Requirements I reached 🧪

-* The page follow the design as closely as possible
 * The page lists the most recent thoughts
 * The page has a form to post new thoughts
 * The page has the heart button to send likes on a thought

-## Stretch-goals I reached 🧪
+## Stretch-goals I reached 🧘

-*
+* Show a character counter
+* Disable submit button if message is too long or too short
+* Added loading message and spinner
+* Show the number of times an user liked a post